 - A student wishing to purchase a computer may apply research funds towards 50% of the cost, but may use no more than $999.
 Students may only use research funds towards the purchase of one computer (one purchase of a desktop, laptop, or tablet) during their tenure.
 If IT support is desired, the computer must be purchased through the University Computer Store.
 There are no restrictions on the type of computer.
 Photocopying, or printing services that reasonably are needed for study, research and preparation of the thesis (e.g. poster printing, article requests, etc.) may also be covered.

-- Documentation for reimbursement, including purchase receipts and completed F3 form must be submitted within 60 days of the purchase date to be considered for reimbursement.
+- Documentation for reimbursement, including purchase receipts and completed reimbursement request form must be submitted within 60 days of the purchase date to be considered for reimbursement.
 You will need to input your payment elections for reimbursements in Workday beginning in 2023.

 Policies, Forms, & Resources